Lubrum/Data_Analysis-Technical-Drawing/README.md

 BALF <- read.csv("csv/Technical_Drawing_I_II - BALF.csv", sep=";", stringsAsFactors=FALSE, encoding = "Latin-1")
 ```

-We could see that BAEA dataset has one extra column compared to the others, so we removed that column (column 11).
-We also changed the name of column 11 to the same name of the related column in other datasets.
+It is possible to see that BAEA dataset has one extra column compared to the others, so I removed that column (column 11).
+I also changed the name of column 11 to the same name of the related column in other datasets.

 ```R
 BAEA <- BAEA[,-10]
 colnames(BAEC)[10] <- "TOTAL_CARGA_HORARIA"
 ```

-We now join all data from each dataset/dataframe to just one variable (in dataframe format).
+All data from each dataset/dataframe is joined to just one variable (in dataframe format).

 ```R
 all_data <- rbind(BAEA, BAEE)